On being professional in the workplace

 So where does this leave us.
 What does being professional mean?
 A discussion about politicians found us considering the idea that ethics is an important concept in this.
 That putting the ideals of the endeavour before your own self interest was a trait of a professional.
 This means that whatever you are engaged in there will be a set of guiding principles and ethics which denote professional practice and the ideal of being a professional.
 Further we realised that most professional jobs are considered to be professions as they are there for the good of society at large.
 That there is an ideal of an educated and altruistic aim sitting behind the idea of a profession.

-Professionals combine an educated (this does not mean qualifications or schooling – I’ll report on this conversation next!) and ethical response with humanity.
+Professionals combine an educated (this does not mean qualifications, schooling or university – see below) and ethical response with humanity.

 The conclusion we reached was that ‘being professional’ means characterising, living or taking on the: